 "The hotel will be constructed in our yearly Winter Park, and will subsist of 15 tonns of ice and 1500 cubic-meters of snow," says Christiansen.

 "We have a cooling system that holds the temperature down when the weather turns warm.
 The hotel is built by our employees, cooperating with ice artist Elisabeth Kristensen, and will be inspired by traditional Norwegian fairytales."

 In addition to it’s wonderful decorum, the ice hotel at Hunderfossen also stands out with it’s wide offering of live entertainment.

 "From fairy tale shows in the Troll Forest and castle gardens to snow-rafting, snow-scooter riding and an amazing firework display that rounds off the winter evenings.
 Theres always a magic and unique experience for the whole family," says Christiansen.

 Norway's oldest and the most northern ice hotel in the world.

 Opening date: 15 December

 Snow-hotel with a wide offering of activities.

-Family friendly theme park based on norwegian fairy tales.
+A family-friendly theme park based on Norwegian fairy tales.
 Builds an ice hotel in it’s Winter Park every year.